Micron Technology Inc. (MU) Reveals an Earnings Mystery

 MU’s Market Performance

-MU stocks went up by 0.23% for the week, with a monthly drop of -6.45% and a quarterly performance of -13.00%, while its annual performance rate touched -21.17%.
-The volatility ratio for the week stands at 3.55% while the volatility levels for the past 30 days are set at 3.46% for Micron Technology Inc. The simple moving average for the period of the last 20 days is -2.93% for MU stocks with a simple moving average of -22.42% for the last 200 days.
+MU stocks went down by -4.87% for the week, with a monthly drop of -17.49% and a quarterly performance of -10.88%, while its annual performance rate touched -28.62%.
+The volatility ratio for the week stands at 3.34% while the volatility levels for the past 30 days are set at 3.53% for Micron Technology Inc. The simple moving average for the period of the last 20 days is -8.34% for MU stocks with a simple moving average of -28.27% for the last 200 days.

 Analysts’ Opinion of MU

-Many brokerage firms have already submitted their reports for MU stocks, with Raymond James repeating the rating for MU by listing it as a “Outperform.”
-The predicted price for MU in the upcoming period, according to Raymond James is $65 based on the research report published on August 09th of the current year 2022.
+Many brokerage firms have already submitted their reports for MU stocks, with Exane BNP Paribas repeating the rating for MU by listing it as a “Outperform.”
+The predicted price for MU in the upcoming period, according to Exane BNP Paribas is $75 based on the research report published on September 13th of the current year 2022.

-Morgan Stanley, on the other hand, stated in their research note that they expect to see MU reach a price target of $56.
-The rating they have provided for MU stocks is “Underweight” according to the report published on July 22nd, 2022.
+Raymond James, on the other hand, stated in their research note that they expect to see MU reach a price target of $65, previously predicting the price at $72.
+The rating they have provided for MU stocks is “Outperform” according to the report published on August 09th, 2022.

-BofA Securities gave a rating of “Neutral” to MU, setting the target price at $62 in the report published on July 01st of the current year.
+Morgan Stanley gave a rating of “Underweight” to MU, setting the target price at $56 in the report published on July 22nd of the current year.

-Volatility was left at 3.46%, however, over the last 30 days, the volatility rate increased by 3.55%, as shares sank -7.83% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.53% upper at present.
+Volatility was left at 3.53%, however, over the last 30 days, the volatility rate increased by 3.34%, as shares sank -14.49% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -8.16% lower at present.

-During the last 5 trading sessions, MU rose by +0.23%, which changed the moving average for the period of 200-days by -31.50% in comparison to the 20-day moving average, which settled at $58.93.
-In addition, Micron Technology Inc. saw -38.34% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MU fell by -4.87%, which changed the moving average for the period of 200-days by -38.83% in comparison to the 20-day moving average, which settled at $57.03.
+In addition, Micron Technology Inc. saw -43.44% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading